 (i) Course Fees

 There are two types of course fees “Partial Scholarships”” and “Full Scholarships”.
 If you select “Partial Scholarship” then the course fee is covered in the scholarship (€3655.00) and you are responsible for the travel, housing and living expenses portion of your three-week stay in Hilversum, The Netherlands.
 If you select “Full Scholarship” allcourse fees, travel, accommodation and daily allowances are covered in the scholarship.
 Partial Scholarships are awarded preference over Full scholarships in the selection of awardees.
-We encourage you to work with your organization to ascertain whether there may be a training budget available to cover your expenses if you are interested in the Partial Scholarship option.
+We encourage you to work with your organisation to ascertain whether there may be a training budget available to cover your expenses if you are interested in the Partial Scholarship option.

 Once you have submitted your application, RNTC will inform you by email whether you are eligible or not (usually within 10 working days).
 You may be requested to supply additional documents during this time.
 This may be a copy of a valid passport.
 The passport needs to be still valid at least three months after the submission date of the registration form.